abnamro/repository-scanner/components/resc-backend/README.md

 </details>

 #### Run RESC Web service locally through make
-*Note:* This has ben only tested in Linux and Mac.
-This may not work in Apple M1 chip due to lack of support from MSSQL docker image.
+*Note:* This procedure has ben only tested in Linux and Mac.
+It may not work in Apple M1 chip due to lack of support from MSSQL docker image.

 Prerequisites:
 1. Install make on your system.